How to write a marketing plan and grow your business with better marketing.

 So, how you should budget for marketing?
 You have probably already allocated funds to marketing.
 What was your ROI?
 How much does it cost you to generate a lead or sale?
 If you know this information, then calculating a marketing budget becomes much simpler.
 To plan your marketing budget is to know what it costs you to obtain a customer already.
 This is particularly relevant in lead generation strategies.
 For example; your objective is to grow your business from 100 customers to 125, so a 25% increase in customer numbers.
 You know that on average a customer costs you £1000 to convert.
 So a budget of £25k would be reasonable.
 Know how much you are willing to pay for that customer, sale or lead and target and budget accordingly.

+Of course, this is much easier to do when you are targeting and converting business with digital marketing.
+Digital marketing is completely accountable, but what do you do when you are using more traditional channels, or if your target is footfall which is notoriously difficult to attribute?
 To ascertain a marketing budget most businesses will set aside a percentage of their forecast turnover.
 This can vary hugely depending on what sector you are in or what your margin is on a given product or service.
 I have worked in businesses where 5% of the forecast turnover was standard, however I have also worked with clients who spend as much as 20% in order to achieve growth, sometimes it’s even more for companies aggressively targeting market share or for start-ups trying to get a foothold.
 It also depends on your business plan, is your yearly plan target to achieve an increase in customers, steal share or improve turnover or are you watching the margin and profitability as your preferred metrics?

 Ultimately, marketing budgets need to affordable to the business.
 In turn, forecasts and business plans need to be in line with the amount of money you set aside for marketing.
 But what you must do is set aside a marketing budget.